 Of course, there are challenges for the individual and his or her family.
+Whether your child is an HIE baby or suffers from cerebral palsy, there are strategies that can help your family.
 Below, we discuss some of the factors that may affect life for a child with a birth injury.

 It’s common for children who suffer from birth injuries to have a hard time with fine motor skills and gross motor skills.
 That being said, you may have to change some things around your house to make an easier living situation for your child.

 Depending the disability, there is adaptive equipment available that you can use to make your house as accessible as possible for your child.
 Other things you may need to consider include bath chairs or toilet chairs, and making your house accessible to wheelchairs or other devices.

 At the very least, your child may have a learning disability which means that he or she may not go through normal developmental learning stages as quickly as other children.
 To that end, you may need to install gates at the entrances of stairwells to protect the child.
 Also, you may need to permanently put breakable or harmful items out of reach.
 This may be the equivalent of “baby proofing” the house, but for a much longer period of time.